CHAPTER I: GOALS

 • Grants or donations from local and international organisations; and

-Article 19: All EuroCham Cambodia’s expenses must be within its approved budget or, if not, requires prior written consent by the Chairman or the Board of Directors.
+Article 19: All EuroCham Cambodia’s expense(s) must be within its approved budget or, if not, requires prior written consent by the Executive Committee.

 CHAPTER X: STATUTE AMENDMENT, DISSOLUTION AND LIQUIDATION

-Any proposal for amendment of the Statutes presented for approval to General Meetings must have the prior approval of a majority vote 50% + 1 of the Board of Directors including at least one representative of each of the three Founding Associations.
+Article 20: Any proposal for amendment of the Statutes presented for approval to General Meetings must have the prior approval of a majority vote 50% + 1 of the Board of Directors including at least one representative of each of the Founding Associations.

 Any such proposal shall be submitted to the Board of Directors at least a month prior to the proposed General Meetings at which the amendments will be considered.

-Article 21: Matters not addressed in these Statutes shall be dealt with in EuroCham Cambodia’s Internal Rules or any other internal procedures.
+Article 21: Matters not addressed in these Statutes shall be dealt with in EuroCham Cambodia’s internal regulations or any other internal procedures.

-Article 22: Should the Board of Directors decide that EuroCham Cambodia is not able to continue operating, the Board of Directors shall convene an Extraordinary General Meeting to:
+Article 22: Should the Board of Directors decides that EuroCham Cambodia is not able to continue operating, the Board of Directors shall convene an Extraordinary General Meeting to:

-• Form a commission to liquidate the moveable and immoveable property of EuroCham Cambodia;
+• Form a commission to liquidate the moveable and immoveable properties (if any) of EuroCham Cambodia.

-A decision on dissolution of the association shall require the approval of 2/3 of the Ordinary General Members present for the Extraordinary General Meeting called for such purpose.
+A decision on dissolution shall require the approval of 2/3 of all the Ordinary Members.

 CHAPTER XI: FINAL PROVISIONS

-Article 23: Members of EuroCham Cambodia must strictly comply with the Statutes and EuroCham Cambodia’s Internal Rules.
+Article 23: Members of EuroCham Cambodia must strictly comply with the Statutes, EuroCham Cambodia’s internal regulations, and the decisions of the Board of Directors & the Executive Committee.